zannloo/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 2b1.
-No path specified
+No path specified.

     * 2b1.
-Profbook displays task list of current path.
+ProfBook displays task list of current path.

       Use case ends.